linusbobcat/create-elementary-os-installer/README.md

 # Create elementary OS Installer

-A simple Applescript app for creating elementary OS Installer USB drives.
+An Applescript app for creating elementary OS Installer USB drives.
 It uses dd as a backend.
 It should work on Mac OS X Tiger or above, although it has only been tested on OS X 10.10.5.
 The resulting USB drive should boot on Macs that fullfil the system requirements, as well as any USB booting capable PC.

+This project consists of two apps, "Create elementary OS Installer" and "Restore USB Drive."
+The second app restores elementary OS Installers on El Capitan and above.

-## Translators needed and welcome.
+## Translators welcome.

-If you want to help with translations in your own language, find out what [your language code is](http://loc.gov/standards/iso639-2/php/code_list.php) and start editing the translation folder at *"Create elementary OS Installer/Contents/Resources/en.lproj/Localization.strings".* Replace "en.lproj" with your own language code, you may need to edit both the regular language code as well as the "language.lproj" one.
-You *do not* need OS X in order to contribute.
+If you want to help with translate this to your own language, find out what [your language code is](http://loc.gov/standards/iso639-2/php/code_list.php) and start editing the translation folder at *"Create elementary OS Installer/Contents/Resources/en.lproj/Localization.strings"* and *"Restore USB Drive/Contents/Resources/en.lproj/Localization.strings".* Replace "en.lproj" with your own language code, you may need to edit both the regular language code as well as the "language.lproj" one.
+You *do not* require OS X in order to contribute.
 Make sure the "localization.strings" file is encoded in utf-16.

 ## System Requirements